xsierraallen/Sierras_site/README.md

 1. My interests include photography, music, mild video editing, painting, and most things that include creativity
 1. I love a good challenge & learning new things

 I am excited to start this site for my Digital Humanities 100 class.
-This course is going to provide some challenegs due to the fact I am new to the world of the web. *:)*
+This course is going to provide some challenges due to the fact I am new to the world of the web. *:)*